‘Marvel's Avengers’ will be getting three betas next month

-Details of what features the beta will contain have yet to be revealed, however a Marvel Avenger’s War Table presentation is scheduled for July 29 to explain further.
+Details of what features the beta will contain have yet to be revealed, however a Marvel Avenger’s War Table presentation is scheduled for July 29 at 6pm BST to explain further.

 The first of the three betas will begin on August 7 exclusively for PS4 players who have pre-ordered the game and will run until August 9.
 A pre-load for the beta will be available on August 6.